coralogix/telemetry-shippers/opel-agent/README.md

 **Note**

-The Open Telemetry agent metrics are in `OpenTelemetry format`, and not Promtheus format.
+The Open Telemetry agent metrics are in `OpenTelemetry specification`.
-Meaning if you are trying to query the dashboard metrics in Prometheus, you won't be able to find them in the metric name because they are in a different format. for instance, in the dashboard we use the metric `otelcol_exporter_send_failed_spans_total`, and in Prometheus its `otelcol_exporter_send_failed_spans`.
+Once the `CORALOGIX_METRICS_ENDPOINT` is set, the OpenTelemetry collector will send the metrics to Coralogix backend.

 ## Dependencies
 By default this chart installs additional dependent chart: